 Cantonese Food Guide

 Cantonese food is the dominant food in Macau and I’d wager that more than 70% of the restaurants in town serve it in one form or another.
 Compared to other styles of Chinese fare, Cantonese cuisine has a simpler, purer taste.
 Oil, spices and seasoning are seldom used; rather the point is to let the natural taste of the food take center stage.
-For that reason it’s very important that the ingredients used are fresh and of high quality, otherwise things can go sideways really fast.
+For that reason it’s absolutely paramount that the ingredients used are fresh and of high quality, otherwise things can go sideways real fast.

 Dim sum is a staple Cantonese food, often served at lunch or with afternoon tea.
 There’s no definitive way to describe exactly what it is, other than a small kind of finger type snack food usually presented as dumplings, steamed buns, rice noodle rolls, or small wraps.
 For two people to enjoy a dim sum lunch, you’d probably have to order 5 or 6 different kinds, with each selection normally between $15 and $65, depending on the restaurant.
 If you only try one kind of Cantonese food when you’re in Macau, then definitely go for dim sum, just because it comes in so many different kinds of forms and flavours.
 As Forrest Gump would say: Life is like a plate of dim sum, you never know what you’re going to get.

 Seafood is another large feature of Cantonese cuisine, given Macau and Guangdong’s proximity to the sea.
 He Fa serves the city’s best seafood but you might need a Chinese friend to help you order the dishes, since some of them are chosen directly from the fish tank outside.
 How much everything costs depends on the weight. so always make sure to double check the price.
 A lot of things in seafood tanks sure look innocuous enough, but they really lay the smack down when it’s time to pay the bill!